psipred/DMPmetal/README.md

 ## Installation

 DMPmetal requires pytorch and the flash-attn packages.
-At the time of writing flash-attn most easily install with pytorch 2.0.1 and cuda 11.8.
+At the time of writing flash-attn most easily installs with pytorch 2.0.1 and cuda 11.8.
 Though you should be able to compile it against later versions of both.
 Python dependencies can be installed with

 ```
 pip install -r requirements.txt